camunda/camunda-docs-static/optimize/content/technical-guide/import/index.md

 ---

-These documents provide instructions to import of Optimize.
+These documents provide instructions on importing data to Optimize.

-Choose which of the following parts, you want to get to know the details: